Ammoglanis

 Ammoglanis is a genus of pencil catfishes native to South America.

 Taxonomy

-The phylogenetic position of A. pulex is problematic.
-It seems to be closely related to A. diaphanus due to some derived characters of the internal anatomy, but a conclusive assessment of its relationships has not been prevented by its paedomorphic features and scarcity of study material.
-This generic placement seems to be well supported.

 The relationships of the genus Ammoglanis are unknown; it is thought that this genus along with undescribed forms are the sister group to a large intrafamilial clade composed of several genera and subfamilies.
 In the interim, this genus is included within Sarcoglanidinae.
+Species formerly included here have been moved to Hyaloglanis and Salpynx.

 Species

-There are currently five recognized species in this genus:
+There are currently two recognized species in this genus: